apuder/iot-workshop/03/README.md

 interface of an Arduino.
 In order to use the the serial interface, it must first be initialized via
 <a href="https://www.arduino.cc/en/Serial/Begin">`Serial.begin()`</a>.
 This typically happens in the
 `setup()` function.
-The parameter to method `Serial.begin()` indicates the transmission speed (in the example below it is 9600 bits per second).
+The parameter to method `Serial.begin()` indicates the transmission speed (in the example below it is 9600 bits per second, or 9600 baud).
 Once the serial interface has been initialized, method
 <a href="https://www.arduino.cc/en/Serial/Println">`Serial.println()`</a> can be used to print log
 messages.
 This example does not require any wiring.
 The sketch below will